-The samples' median-centered, bias-corrected log2 read depth values are then combined to take the weighted average (Tukey's biweight location) and spread (Tukey's biweight midvariance) of the values at each on- and off-target genomic bin among all samples.
-(For background on these statistical methods see Lax (1985) and Randal (2008).)
+At each on- and off-target genomic bin, the read depths in each of the given normal samples are calculated and used to estimate the expected read depth and the reliability of this estimate.
+Specifically, CNVkit calculates Tukey's biweight location, a weighted average of the normalized log2 coverages in each of the input samples, and biweight midvariance, the spread or statistical dispersion of read depth values using a similar weighting scheme.
+For background on these statistical methods see Lax (1985) and Randal (2008).

 To adjust for the lower statistical reliability of a smaller number of samples for estimating parameters, a "pseudocount" equivalent to one sample of neutral copy number is included in the dataset when calculating these values.